- About Our Office

 Employees with disabilities needing assistance should apply to their departments, though the Office of Equity and Inclusion (OEI) can be contacted at any time for assistance.
 If a department is unable to provide accommodation, the request is forwarded to the Office of Equity and Inclusion (OEI).
 The OEI, working with other appropriate administrative units, will determine whether or not accommodation can be made and, if necessary, assist departments in securing resources.
 Contact: Office of Equity and Inclusion (541-737-3556).

 The Director of Disability Access Services (DAS) has the responsibility for providing services to students with disabilities.
 DAS funds auxiliary aids such as interpreters, note takers, alternative testing, and alternative formats.
 This office administers the procedures by which students disclose a disability and request access.
 Contact: Disability Access Services (541-737-4098).

 University services, programs, and activities must be accessible to individuals with disabilities which may include customers, clients, and members of the public.
-Individual units are responsible for providing access to unit-based information and services.
+Individual units are responsible for ensuring that their programs, services, and activities are accessible.
 If a department or college is unable to fund the necessary accommodations, a request for funds may be forwarded to OEI.
 OEI will work with the unit to secure funding.
 Contact: Office of Equity and Inclusion (541-737-3556).